rust-lang/blog.rust-lang.org/posts/inside-rust/2024-05-07-this-development-cycle-in-cargo-1.79.md

 **Deprecate, remove on next Edition:** including [#13747](https://github.com/rust-lang/cargo/pull/13747), [#13804](https://github.com/rust-lang/cargo/pull/13804), and [#13839](https://github.com/rust-lang/cargo/pull/13839).

-**Deprecate but never remove:**  This is targeted on areas like the CLI or `.cargo/config.toml` which don't have an Edition mechanism to evolve them.
+**Deprecate but never remove:**  This is targeted in areas like the CLI or `.cargo/config.toml` which don't have an Edition mechanism to evolve them.

-**Remove, breaking compatibility:**  This is focused on bugs with little impact to users.
+**Remove, breaking compatibility:**  This is focused on bugs with minimized impact to users.

 An easy example is `badges.workspace = true` allowing inheritance from `package.badges`.
 This was not in the RFC, undocumented, and didn't follow the standard pattern for inheritance making it harder to discover.
-We remove support for this in [#13788](https://github.com/rust-lang/cargo/pull/13788).
+We removed support for this in [#13788](https://github.com/rust-lang/cargo/pull/13788).

 <!-- team meeting: 2024-04-30 -->
 Cargo also allowed dependencies without a source (e.g. `dep = {}`).
-This was originally removed 3 years ago in [#9686](https://github.com/rust-lang/cargo/pull/9686).
-This was reverted after it was reported to have broken an old version of the `bit-set` crate which was used by `libusb` which has gone unmaintained ([see #9885](https://github.com/rust-lang/cargo/issues/9885)).
+This was originally removed 3 years ago in [#9686](https://github.com/rust-lang/cargo/pull/9686) but was reverted after it was reported to have broken an old version of the `bit-set` crate which was used by `libusb` which has gone unmaintained ([see #9885](https://github.com/rust-lang/cargo/issues/9885)).
 We revisited this and decided to remove support for it again (see [#13775](https://github.com/rust-lang/cargo/pull/13775)) and soon after a user of libusb noticed again ([#13824](https://github.com/rust-lang/cargo/issues/13824)).
 After looking at this more carefully, we decided to stick with our original decision.
-Users of libusb have had 3 years and there are two maintained replacement packages ([rusb](https://crates.io/crates/rusb) and [nusb](https://crates.io/crates/nusb)).
+We broke people 3 years ago, been warning since that it will be removed, and there are two maintained replacement packages ([rusb](https://crates.io/crates/rusb) and [nusb](https://crates.io/crates/nusb)).

 **Re-evaluate in the future:**  In particular, for [#4797](https://github.com/rust-lang/cargo/pull/4797), we want to wait until there is a stable mechanism to replace it.